San Jose crime family

-The San Jose crime family, also known as the Cerrito crime family or San Jose Mafia, was one of the two families that controlled organized crime in San Jose, California, within the nationwide criminal organization known as the Mafia (or La Cosa Nostra).
-The other family that ran organized crime in San Jose was the Bonanno crime family of New York.
+The San Jose crime family, also known as the Cerrito crime family or the San Jose Mafia, was an Italian American Mafia crime family based in San Jose, California.
+The San Jose family was one of the two families that controlled organized crime in San Jose, within the nationwide criminal organization known as the American Mafia (or "La Cosa Nostra"); the other family that ran organized crime in the city was the Bonanno crime family of New York.
+The family consisted of around 25 "made" members in the 1960s.

 History

 Early history

 In the early 1940s Onofrio Sciortino founded the first probable organized crime in San Jose, California.
-Sciortino would derive a majority of his profits from loansharking, gambling, counterfeiting, shylocking, prostitution and extortion.
+Sciortino would derive a majority of his profits from loansharking, gambling, counterfeiting, prostitution and extortion.
 He would rule over the San Jose area from the early 1940s until his death on September 10, 1959.

 Cerrito and the Bonanno family

 Joseph Cerrito took over the crime family after the death of Sciortino.
 Cerrito emigrated to the United States from Palermo, Sicily in the late 1920s and eventually settled in San Jose in the early 1940s.
 He owned three car dealerships in the San Jose area.
-Cerrito gained some popularity for being caught at the 1957 mob meeting in Apalachin, New York.
+Cerrito gained some popularity for avoiding being caught at the 1957 mob meeting in Apalachin, New York.
 In 1964, he was spotted meeting Bonanno crime family former underboss Frank Garofalo at a hotel in Palermo, Sicily.
 Many believe they were discussing the war within the Bonanno Family.
 Life Magazine listed Cerrito as the Mafia boss of San Jose in 1968.
 Angry over the accusation, he sued the company for libel.
 But the case was later thrown out of court.
 Cerrito died in 1978 from natural causes.